-7.3.
-Data format standards
+6.3 Data format standards

-7.3.1.
-Ocean Data View data model and netCDF Format
+6.3.1 Ocean Data View data model and netCDF Format

 As part of the ODYSSEA services, data sets will be accessible via download services.
-Delivery of data to users requires common data transfer formats, which interact with other standards (Vocabularies, data quality control).
-In SeaDataNet it was decided that Ocean Data View (ODV) and netCDF format are mandatory.
+Delivery of data to users requires common data transport formats, which interact with other standards (Vocabularies, data quality control).
+In SeaDataNet it was decided that Ocean Data View (ODV) and NetCDF format are mandatory.

 ODYSSEA will follow the SeaDataNet (2017) procedures, as main concepts of this document are reproduced in the following paragraphs.
-ODYSSEA will also follow the fundamental data model underlying ODV format which, in practice, is composed of a collection of rows, each having the same fixed number of columns.
+ODYSSEA will also follow the fundamental data model underlying ODV format which, in practice, is composed by a collection of rows, each having the same fixed number of columns.
 In this model there are three different types of columns: